 Get treatment for Valium addiction in San Diego at La Jolla Recovery

-It can be dangerous to stop taking Valium abruptly; withdrawal should be gradual, under medical supervision, such as that provided by La Jolla Recovery in San Diego.
+It can be dangerous to stop taking Valium abruptly; withdrawal and detox should be gradual, under medical supervision, such as that provided by La Jolla Recovery in San Diego.
 Our completely nonjudgmental clinicians will help you taper off Valium slowly.
 Valium withdrawal may be rough and uncomfortable.
-At La Jolla Recovery we have medication assisted treatment to reduce physiological symptoms and increase positive Valium detox outcomes.
+At La Jolla Recovery, we have medication-assisted treatment to reduce physiological symptoms and increase positive Valium detox outcomes.
 You will realize how much of yourself was lost to Valium.
-But at that point, you will start feeling like your old self again, maybe realizing just how much you actually liked that person.
-La Jolla Recovery has over a decade of experience in treating diazepam addiction as well as other mental condition for which a Valium prescription was recommended in the first place.
+But at that point, you will start feeling like your old self again, maybe realizing just how much you liked that person.
+La Jolla Recovery has over a decade of experience in treating diazepam addiction and other mental conditions for which a Valium prescription was recommended in the first place.
 If you or someone you know is abusing diazepam (Valium) or is struggling with an addiction to it, take the first step by reaching out to us.
 A space of tranquility and professional support awaits in the sunny beaches of La Jolla and Pacific Beach, San Diego.
 Coming from Texas, New York, Arizona or out of state?
 We can help with the transition.
 Whether benzo, Xanax, or alcohol used in conjunction, let us provide a specific treatment program for you today.